-The return on and of the invested capital included in the RAB delivers around 60 per cent of the estimated efficient costs (with operating costs providing the remainder).19 The value of the asset base therefore has a major impact on the total revenue outcome.
+The return on and of the invested capital included in the inquiry asset base delivers around 60 per cent of the estimated efficient costs (with operating costs providing the remainder).20 The value of the asset base therefore has a major impact on the total revenue outcome.

 For the Water Corporation, the building block model employed for estimating the efficient costs for this inquiry is a variant of the Water Corporation's own nominal Revenue Requirement Model (RRM).
-The RRM provides a rich detail on contributing asset values and operating costs, down to individual assets at the scheme level.
+The RRM provides much detail on the Water Corporation's asset values and operating costs, down to individual assets at the scheme level.

-This ERA amended version of the RRM (hereafter the ERA RRM) replaces the ERA's former model, which was used in the three previous inquiries into the costs and tariffs of water services.
+This ERA amended version of the RRM (hereafter the ERA RRM) replaces the ERA's former revenue model, which was used in the three previous inquiries into the costs and tariffs of water services.